40 Questions to Ask at Parent-Teacher Conference

-How to talk in a parent-teacher meeting can be very troublesome for some folks.
-Just be prepared to discuss the following with the teacher:
+Talking in a parent-teacher meeting can be very troublesome for some folks.
+Be prepared to discuss the following with the teacher:

 - An overview of your child’s work and his coping skills.